Ottoman expeditions to Morocco: Third period of vassal status

 Ramadan Pasha arrived in Fez with Abd al-Malik and the Ottoman army, Fez was easily conquered, which then caused the Saadi ruler, Abu Abdallah Mohammed, to flee to Marrakesh.
-However, Marrakesh was also conquered.
+However, Marrakesh was also conquered following a battle at Khaynuqa-r-Rayhan on 14 July.
+In both the Battle of Ar-Rukn and the Battle of Khaynaqu-r-Rayhan, an Ottoman half moon formation like that of the Battle of Mohacs was used.
 Abd al-Malik then assumed rule over Morocco as an Ottoman vassal recognising Ottoman suzerainty.
 Murad's name was recited in the Friday prayer and stamped on coinage marking the two traditional signs of sovereignty in the Islamic world.
 Abd al-Malik sent the Ottoman troops back to Algiers in exchange for gold while suggesting a looser concept of vassalage than the Ottoman sultan, Murad III, may have supposed.
 Abd al-Malik had recognised himself as a vassal of the Sublime Porte.
 The reign of Abd al-Malik (1576-1578) is understood to be a period of Moroccan vassalage to the Ottoman Empire.